 The interaction between these receptors is the catalyst behind the many benefits of CBD.

 Coming back to the topic at hand―how long does the absorption process take, and when will you start feeling the benefits of CBD?

 The short answer is that it varies based on several key factors―the usage method, the quality and type of CBD, and your body’s weight, metabolic rate, and composition.

-The long answer will explain how each of these factors come into play and how you can use this knowledge to understand how CBD will work for you.
+The long answer will explain how each of these factors comes into play and how you can use this knowledge to understand how CBD will work for you.

 How You Take the CBD Matters

 What’s important to understand is that each route will pass through various digestive functions of our body, breaking down and filtering the CBD along the way.
 Depending on the dosage of CBD you take, only a percentage actually reaches the blood.
 Your consumption method not only affects how much CBD reaches the bloodstream, but it also affects how quickly the CBD will get there.
 Less digestive functions to go through means less time that it’ll take to reach the bloodstream stream.

 Consider the table below to understand how your consumption method will affect how quickly CBD will impact your body.

 |Definition||Dermal Absorption through the skin||Consumed through the mouth||Absorbed into the veins under the tongue||Inhaled directly into the lungs||Injected directly into the bloodstream|